 "The average American has come of age with remarkable medical advances - from the polio vaccine, to multi-organ transplants, to the real prospect of nerve regeneration.
 Regenerative medicine, with its promise of repairing damaged tissues and growing replacement tissues and whole organs, is the new frontier." -2020: A New Vision.
 A Future for Regenerative Medicine, U.S. Department of Health and Human Services

-Methuselah Foundation was started by Dave Gobel in 2003 to shed light on the processes of aging and finds ways to extend healthy life.
+Methuselah Foundation was co-founded by Dave Gobel and Aubrey de Grey in 2003 to shed light on the processes of aging and finds ways to extend healthy life.
 Since then, we've given over $4 million in funding for regenerative medicine R&D. From tissue engineering to stem cell science, we've seen explosive progress in the industry, and we're more convinced than ever that regenerative medicine will transform health care in the 21st century.

 For us, tackling aging is really about changing assumptions regarding what is and isn't possible for human life, health, and happiness.
 We believe that aging as we currently know it is not inevitable.
 We think everyone should enjoy a vibrant and productive life, not just in their early years, but into their 70s, 80s, and 90s.
 Through regenerative medicine, we can envision cures for many of today's most debilitating conditions, from heart disease and diabetes to renal failure and neurodegenerative disorders.
 By 2030, 90 year olds can be as healthy as 50 year olds are today.